 The shared kitchen area is small for the number of residents who depend on it, but it’s very clean.

 Santiago is one current resident of this conventillo in the Buenos Aires neighborhood, San Telmo.
-He told us stories about the community.
+He told us stories about the community. 🍷 Today was Santiago’s birthday so we brought him a bottle of wine to thank him for sharing the story of this colorful, old community!

 Dr. Rawson And The Overcrowding And Unsanitary Conditions